-Facebook misses expectations for cost control, shares tumble
+Facebook misses expectations for cost control, revenue growth slowing

 Total revenue rose 24.6% to $21.08 billion, beating estimates of $20.89 billion.

-Reporting by Munsif Vengattil in Bengaluru and Katie Paul in San Francisco; Editing by Sriraj Kalluvila and Leslie Adler
+Reporting by Munsif Vengattil in Bengaluru and Katie Paul in San Francisco; Editing by Leslie Adler